recursioncat/AloorDosh/readme.md

 ## Api Testing
 - The backend can be tested with an API.
 Run the file `ClassificationApi.py`. <br>
 - A `flask` server will run on `port 8000` on your device.
 To send requests to it, you can use any API platform like postman, with a json attached. <br>
-- Currently the two supported vegetables are `Tomato` and `Potato`.
-To check the disease on a picture, send a get request to the route for the required vegetable.
+- To check the disease on a picture, send a get request to the route for the required vegetable.

 ```txt
 localhost:8000/tomato  ---> For tomato